 Here, the angels are no longer guardian angels, but rather the spirits of deceased children; Jesus is speaking of them as a class, and saying not to despise them because God counts them worthy of coming into his presence (cf. Matthew 19:14; Mark 10:14; Luke 18:16).
 Aside from the obvious pastoral benefit of being able to tell a grieving parent that the children of God’s people—at least—go directly into his presence when they die, this interpretation has two exegetical benefits also:

-- It harmonizes with a known phenomenon in people’s experience, which is in turn mentioned many times in the Bible and presupposed by the biblical authors (cf. Matthew 14:26; Luke 24:37; 1 Samuel 28:15; Isaiah 29:4)—and even by Jesus himself (Luke 24:39).
-On the other hand, the concept of guardian angels is nonexistent in Second Temple literature—let alone in the Bible itself.
+- It harmonizes with a known phenomenon in people’s experience—crisis apparitions—which is in turn mentioned many times in the Bible and presupposed by the biblical authors (cf. Matthew 14:26; Luke 24:37; 1 Samuel 28:15; Isaiah 29:4), and even by Jesus himself (Luke 24:39).
+On the other hand, the concept of guardian angels is nonexistent in their thought-world, whether in Second Temple literature or the Bible itself.

 So Matthew 18:10 seems—very likely—a clear proof that children who die before the age of reason (cf. Isaiah 7:16) are predestined to glory.
-Given the infant mortality rate of both the ancient world (sometimes as high as 75%) and the modern (see http://www.numberofabortions.com/), this would seem to have significant implications for passages like Revelation 7:9, and for the question Calvinists sometimes get asked about God predestining a majority of the world to hell.
+Given the infant mortality rate of both the ancient world (sometimes as high as 75%), and the modern, [ Thanks to abortion.] this would seem to have significant implications for passages like Revelation 7:9, and for the question Calvinists sometimes get asked about God predestining a majority of the world to hell.